g-ongenae/assert-or-boom/doc/or/orForbidden.md

 # orForbidden

-Throw a Boom.Forbidden if the previous assertions where false.
+Throw a Boom.Forbidden if the previous assertions were false.

 ## Skeleton